 Todani classification of bile duct cysts

-The Todani classification of bile duct cysts divides choledochal cysts into five groups.
+The Todani classification of bile duct cysts classically divides choledochal cysts into five groups.

 - account for 80-90% of all bile duct cysts

-- characterised by fusiform dilation of the extrahepatic bile duct
+- characterized by fusiform dilation of the extrahepatic bile duct

 - a subclassification has been proposed